QMUL/build_qmplus/README.md

 Switching from one plain repository to submodules
 -------------------------------------------------
-By default the installation process will install all plugins as part of one large repository.
+By default the installation process will install all plugins as submodules.
-You can switch this to an installation using plugins by changing into the newlu created QMplus directory and run:
+You can switch this to an installation of one large repository by changing into the newlu created QMplus directory and run:

 	./install_plugins.sh -fs

-Please note that updateing the submodules may take some time.
+Please note that updating the submodules may take some time.

 ----
-v.1.3
+v.1.4